$125 off any CGM Plan. Use code WINTER125

 • Try cooking a coconut curry.

-• Add coconut milk in your overnight oats.
+• Add coconut milk to your overnight oats.

 • Try making pancakes with coconut milk.

-• Try a stir fry or noodle bowl with some coconut milk added into the sauce.
+Try a stir fry or noodle bowl with coconut milk added to the sauce.

 Related Article